-Wearing too much jewelry all at once!
+Wearing too much jewellery all at once!
 I now have a “one big piece” rule.
 So for example, if I wear a large cocktail ring, I will just wear simple studs in my ear and probably nothing else.

 Is there another designer whose work you particularly admire?

-There are a lot of designers I admire, but I am particularly fascinated by the work of Wallace Chan, whose jewelry is nothing less than wearable art.
+There are a lot of designers I admire, but I am particularly fascinated by the work of Wallace Chan, whose jewellery is nothing less than wearable art.
 Of note is his use of not only precious gemstones but a lot of semi-precious stones and unique materials such as titanium.

 What’s the best piece of advice you’ve ever been given?